pawelmuller/pq-toolkit/src/pq-toolkit-ui/README.md

 - add randomizing function to `app/[name]/utils.ts` if needed
 - fill missing types in `app/[name]/layout.tsx`

-Based on the Tailwind CSS classes extracted from the provided files, here is the updated documentation section for colors used in the UI:

-Of course!
-Here's the updated documentation section with color swatches included next to each color description:

 ## Colors Used in UI

 The UI design incorporates a consistent color scheme to enhance user experience and maintain visual coherence.
 Here are the main colors used across different elements of the interface, differentiated by light and dark modes: